geek-cookbook/geek-cookbook/docs/kubernetes/backup/velero.md

     * [X] Velero running and creating restorable backups on schedule

 [^1]: This is where you'd add multiple Volume Groups if you wanted a storageclass per Volume Group
+[^2]: But not the rook-ceph cluster.
+If that dies, the snapshots are toast :toast: too!

+--8<-- "recipe-footer.md"